18ksharma/cycleshare/README.md

 * Directions to get to the bike
 * Bike is in radius
 * Use spinner for displaying condition of the bike
+* Relative distance
+* Swipe to switch views
+* get rid of searchfragment and add it into the home
 * Swipe up to open GoogleMaps displaying location of bike

 ### 2. Screen Archetypes